 Pioneer TX-6800 (1979, $200, photo) search eBay

 The baby of Pioneer's TX-6800/7800/9800 line has 3 gangs and 2 ceramic filters, and should be roughly comparable in performance to Kenwood's KT-5500 or 6500.
 The TX-6800 has one IF gain stage, which gives it good sensitivity.
 Our contributor Bill Ammons calls it "a great performer in stock form, both in higher RF and rural environments."
 See Bob's Filter Corner for a description of Bill's PCB filter mod.
 The TX-6800's circuit board is easy to access for service or mods, which can turn it into an excellent budget tuner for DXers.
-Unmodified TX-6800s usually sell for $20-40 on eBay.
+There's a page on the TX-6800 with photos, specs and brochure excerpts (with some typos) on the Stereonomono website.
+The TX-6800 usually sells for $20-30 on eBay.
 Occasionally, someone will overpay for a TX-6800 ($66 in 2/08, $82 in 6/08) when he doesn't know he can get a TX-7800 for that price.
 In our favorite TX-6800 auction in 11/02, the "winner" paid $60, just nosing out another dummy who bid $59.99 (a great way to bid if you're a shill bidder, or just trying to lose by a penny).

 Pioneer TX-7100 (1973, $200, photo) search eBay

 The baby of Pioneer's TX-7100/8100/9100 line has 4 gangs, 2 ceramic filters and one IF gain stage.
 In stock form, it's nothing special and is difficult to modify due to its circuit board configuration.
 Our contributor Bill Ammons says the TX-7100 "has a good RF front end, but with only two filters and one IF gain stage, it limps along.
 When modified with an improved IF stage, the TX-7100 is an excellent performer that easily beats my Carver TX-11a (stock) in fringe station grabbing power."
+From Pioneer's brochure or manual: "It features a frequency linear, 4 gang variable capacitor and a dual gate MOS FET in the FM front-end, plus phase linear ceramic filters with excellent phase characteristics and 5 stage limiter for high performance in the FM IF section.
+An exclusive signal strength meter coupled with the centre tuning meter and wide linear dial scale offers precise easy tuning convenience.
+Other features include fixed and variable output level controls, multipath output terminals and an MPX noise filter."
 The TX-7100 usually sells for $40-70 on eBay, but almost anything is possible ($1.00 in 5/07, $18 in 4/08, $101 in 4/09).
 One poor naive soul in 2/03 was the only bidder over $49 for a nice TX-7100 with cabinet - and he paid $229!

 Pioneer TX-7500 (1976, $250, photo) search eBay